 - 9.1 Meetings of the Board of Directors shall be conducted in accordance with the provisions of the Standing Orders for the Board of Directors. - 9.2 Meetings of the Board of Directors shall be open to members of the public.
-Members of the public may be excluded from a meeting for special reasons. - 9.3 Before holding a meeting (as soon as practicable after it has been provided to the Board of Directors), the Board of Directors must send a copy of the agenda of the meeting to the Council of Governors. - 9.4 As soon as practicable after holding a meeting, the Board of Directors must send a copy of the minutes of the Board of Directors meeting to the Council of Governors. - 10.
-Conflicts of Interest of Directors
+Members of the public may be excluded from a meeting for special reasons. - 9.3 Before holding a meeting (as soon as practicable after it has been provided to the Board of Directors), the Board of Directors must send a copy of the agenda of the meeting to the Council of Governors. - 9.4 As soon as practicable after holding a meeting, the Board of Directors must send a copy of the minutes of the Board of Directors meeting to the Council of Governors.

+10. Conflicts of Interest of Directors

-- 10.1 The duties that a Director has by virtue of being a Director include in particular: - 10.1.1 a duty to avoid a situation in which the Director has (or can have) a direct or indirect interest that conflicts (or possibly may conflict) with the interests of the Trust; and - 10.1.2 a duty not to accept a benefit from a third party by reason of being a Director or doing (or not doing) anything in that capacity. - 10.2 The duty referred to in sub-paragraph 10.1.1 is not infringed if: - 10.2.1 the situation cannot reasonably be regarded as likely to give rise to a conflict of interest; or - 10.2.2 the matter has been authorised in accordance with the Constitution. - 10.3 The duty referred to in sub-paragraph 10.2.2 is not infringed if acceptance of the benefit cannot reasonably be regarded as likely to give rise to a conflict of interest. - 10.4 In sub-paragraph 10.1.2, "third party" means a person other than:
+- 10.1 The duties that a Director has by virtue of being a Director include in particular: - 10.1.1 a duty to avoid a situation in which the Director has (or can have) a direct or indirect interest that conflicts (or possibly may conflict) with the interests of the Trust; and - 10.1.2 a duty not to accept a benefit from a third party by reason of being a Director or doing (or not doing) anything in that capacity. - 10.2 Notwithstanding the provisions of paragraph 10.1, the Board of Directors mayhold further meetings from time to time which will not be open to members of the public or the press. is not infringed if: - 10.2.1 the situation cannot reasonably be regarded as likely to give rise to a conflict of interest; or - 10.2.2 the matter has been authorised in accordance with the Constitution. - 10.3 The Board of Directors, in consultation with the Council of Governors, is to adopt standing orders covering the proceedings and business of its meetings and such other matters relating to the conduct of the Trust's business and functions as it considers appropriate in accordance with Part 2 of Annex 2.
+These are to include setting a quorum for meetings, both of executive and non-executive Directors.
+The proceedings shall not however be invalidated by any vacancy of its membership, or defect in a Director's appointment.
+The duty referred to in sub-paragraph 10.2.2 is not infringed if acceptance of the benefit cannot reasonably be regarded as likely to give rise to a conflict of interest.